Why Our First Marmalade Batches Sold Out So Quickly

 When we began releasing our first batches of Old California Botanicals marmalades, we expected a gradual introduction—time for people to discover them, taste them, and return.

 That pace isn’t driven by trend or novelty.
-It’s the result of how the fruit is grown, harvested, and handled, and of treating marmalade not as a commodity, but as an expression of place.
+It’s the result of how the fruit is grown, harvested, and handled, and of treating marmalade not as a commodity, but as an expression of place that can achieve remarkable characteristics.

 Minneola Tangelo: A Batch That Disappeared First